blazQ/mpi-word-count/README.md

 mpirun --allow-run-as-root --mca btl_vader_single_copy_mechanism none -np X ./word_count.out -d ./data/books > output_file.csv
 ```

-Running it without these options doesn't constitute a problem, but may generate some random alerts (that do not alter the code's output in any way, but they derive from docker's own way of handling PIDs)
+Running it without these options doesn't constitute a problem, but may generate some random alerts (that do not alter the code's output in any way, but they derive from docker's way of handling PIDs)

 ## correctness

-The parsing algorithm is based con the definition of alphanumeric character.
+The parsing algorithm is based on the definition of alphanumeric character.

-Basically, this means that a word begins with an alphanumeric character and ends with an alphanumeric character.
+This means that a word begins with an alphanumeric character and ends with an alphanumeric character.
 Examples of words following this definition could be "house", "cat", "xiii", "154", "pag2" and so on.
 Since this definition doesn't include characters like "-" for obvious reasons, words like "volupt-uousness" are supposed to be split into "volupt" and "uousness" and so on.